Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 When you are determining comparative color temperatures, keep in mind where they would place on the color wheel, and their relative proximity to yellow or blue.
 The closer to yellow they fall, the warmer they are.
 The closer to blue, the cooler.

 - When you paint red-violet next to red, then the red-violet appears cooler, because it contains some blue.

 - However, when red-violet is placed next to blue, then the red-violet is perceived as a warm color.

 In other words, when in doubt, you can determine if a color is warmer or cooler by asking yourself if it has more yellow or more blue in it.

-For beginner painters, understanding color temperature and learning how to control the temperature of the colors you mix can improve dramatically the quality of the paintings.
+Understanding color temperature and learning how to control the temperature of the colors you mix can dramatically improve the quality of your paintings.

 - Create depth